HenryRabelo/android-debloat-script/README.md

 - Google Play Store Feedback (It is used to provide feedback to Google Play Store.
 Google Play Store will not be used.)
 - Google Voice Recognition (Keep those if voice search is desirable.)
 - Android SIM ToolKit (I mean, the only function of this one is to pester you about SIM Card advertising.
 You can keep this one if being buggered is desirable.)
+- Any app that you find suitable.
+Be careful when dealing with system apps, as that could impair normal phone functioning.

 ###### Kept:
 - Google One Time Init (It is used to start Google Services after your phones first setup.
 Reportedly, the phone may present issues after its removal.
 Disabling its internet access through NetGuard should suffice.
 Proceed at your own discretion.)